tarantool/doc/doc/2.2/tutorials/sql_tutorial.rst

 String operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can manipulate string data (usually defined with CHAR
+You can manipulate string data (usually defined with the
-or VARCHAR data types) in many ways.
+STRING data type) in many ways.

 We'll illustrate here: